docker/machine/docs/index.md

 ```
 $ docker-machine ls
-NAME      ACTIVE   DRIVER       STATE     URL
+NAME   ACTIVE   DRIVER       STATE     URL                         SWARM
 dev    *        virtualbox   Running   tcp://192.168.99.100:2376
 ```

 The `*` next to `dev` indicates that it is the active host.

 Next, as noted in the output of the `docker-machine create` command, we have to tell Docker to talk to that machine.
-You can do this with the `docker-machine config` command.
+You can do this with the `docker-machine env` command.
 For example,

 ```
+$ eval "$(docker-machine env dev)"
-$ docker $(docker-machine config dev) ps
+$ docker ps
 ```

-This will pass arguments to the Docker client that specify the TLS settings.
-To see what will be passed, run `docker-machine config dev`.
+This will set environment variables that the Docker client will read which specify the TLS settings.
+To see what will be set, run `docker-machine env dev`.

 You can now run Docker commands on this host:

 ```
-$ docker $(docker-machine config dev) run busybox echo hello world
+$ docker run busybox echo hello world
 Unable to find image 'busybox' locally
 Pulling repository busybox
 e72ac664f4f0: Download complete